unalunsal/ML-for-Portfolio-Optimization/README.md

 # Machine Learning for Trading
-I will be posting ML techniques for portfolio optimization by using Python Scientific computing stack.
+I will be posting Machine Learning techniques for portfolio optimization by using Python Scientific computing stack.

+# sharpe_ratio.py
+Let`s start with very common way for stock selection which is Sharpe Ratio.
+Sharpe Ratio is used by portfolio managers / investors to understand investment return compared to its risk.

+Sharpe Ratio = ((Return of Portfolio) - (Risk-free rate) ) / (standard deviation of portfolio`s excess return)